SoftUni/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

 |(no input)|<code>\*\*\*\*\*\*\*\*\*\*</code><br><code>\*\*\*\*\*\*\*\*\*\*</code><br><code>\*\*\*\*\*\*\*\*\*\*</code><br><code>\*\*\*\*\*\*\*\*\*\*</code><br><code>\*\*\*\*\*\*\*\*\*\*</code><br><code>\*\*\*\*\*\*\*\*\*\*</code><br><code>\*\*\*\*\*\*\*\*\*\*</code><br><code>\*\*\*\*\*\*\*\*\*\*</code><br><code>\*\*\*\*\*\*\*\*\*\*</code><br><code>\*\*\*\*\*\*\*\*\*\*</code>|

 #### Hints and guidelines
-To solve the task, we will use a method.
+To solve the problem, we will use a method.
 In Chapter 10, we will look in detail at what methods are and how to use them.
 The method will allow us to execute the same code more than once and in more than one place in a program.
 At this stage, we will not reveal more than the concept of methods.

 ![](assets/chapter-6-1-images/01.Rectangle-of-10-x-10-stars-01.png)